sablejs/sablejs/README.md

 # sablejs
 🏖️ The safer and faster ECMA5.1 interpreter written by JavaScript, it can be used:
 1. Sandbox(like Figma Plugin Sandbox)
-2. Wechat Mini Program/Game Dyanmic Execute
+2. Wechat Mini Program/Game Dynamic execution
 3. Protect JavaScript code

-It will be coming soon.
+It will be coming soon...